-You may recall the sweet Hall family who were the winners of our Unfrozen Winter contest earlier this year.
-Check out their adorable snowman submission!
+You may recall the sweet Hall family who were the winners of our Unfrozen Winner contest earlier this year.
+They won by submitting this precious snowman photo:

-“I can’t even begin to describe all the fun we had and how absolutely magnificent the whole experience was,” wrote Rebecca.
-“It was a getaway we could have never done on our own.
+“I can’t even begin to describe all the fun we had and how truly unbelievable everything was,” wrote Rebecca.
+“It was a getaway we could have never taken on our own.
 Disney does cruising right!”

-The Halls were sweet enough to give us their itinerary and some snapshots from their incredible trip.
-If you’re interested in taking a Disney Cruise, or just want to find out what it’s all about, keeping reading for the highlights from the Hall’s experience.
+The Hall family was kind enough to give us their itinerary and some snapshots from their incredible trip.
+If you want to a Disney Cruise, or just want to find out what it’s all about, keeping reading for the highlights from the Hall’s experience.

 We were on the ship for two days (Saturday and Sunday) and then docked in Tortola, British Virgin Islands.
 We booked a Catamaran and went out with 4 other families for several hours.
-It was Korbin and Brooke’s first time snorkeling and they loved it.
-We got to see turtles and stingrays – it was probably the most fun experience of the entire cruise!
+It was Korbin and Brooke’s first time snorkeling and they had a blast.
+We saw turtles and stingrays – it was probably the best experience of the entire cruise!

-We went from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, went swimming, and bummed around on the beach.
-The water was really that turquoise blue you always see in pictures – truly picture perfect.
+We sailed from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, went swimming, and bummed around on the beach.
+The water was truly that turquoise blue that you see in movies – truly picture perfect.

 We were on the ship all day Wednesday and then ported at Castaway Cay, Disney’s Exclusive Island.
-The water was incredibly blue and had clear visibility below, so of course that meant more snorkeling!
-They had hidden Mickey Mouses you could find underwater, which was nice because there weren’t as many fish.
-They also have an 18 and older beach which we took advantage of while Korbin and Brooke played with other kids.
-They had staff everywhere to keep an eye on the kids so we (Bradley and Rebecca) hung out and drank a daiquiri.
+The water was incredibly blue and had perfect visibility underneath, so of course that meant more snorkeling!
+They hid Mickey Mouses you could find underwater, which was nice because there weren’t as many fish.
+They also have an adults-only beach which we took advantage of while the kids played with other kids.
+They had staff everywhere to keep an eye on the kids so we (Mom and Dad) hung out and drank a daiquiri.
 It’s like a floating Disneyland!

-I (Rebecca) get goosebumps thinking about everything on the cruise ship – everything was all so fun and extraordinary!
-The cruise has a “Midship Detective Agency” where you choose the mystery you want to solve and the cruise gives you a card so you can keep track of all your clues.
-When you put the card up to a painting, it actually springs to life – it speaks to the group, tells you about the mystery you are trying to solve, and gives you signals and directions.
+It gives me goosebumps thinking about everything on the cruise ship – everything was so much fun and extraordinary!
+They have a “Midship Detective Agency” where you pick the mystery you want to solve and they give you a card so you can keep track of all your clues.
+When you put the card up to a painting, it actually springs to life – it speaks to you, tells you about the mystery you are working to solve, and gives you signals and directions.
 One mystery went on for two hours because we were chasing clues all over the cruise ship.

-They are constantly running first-run movies out near the pool so we got to watch Finding Dory, Big Friendly Giant, Alice Through the Looking Glass, and Jungle Book.
-We also got to experience the Aqua Duct, which is a huge slide that shoots you up and down and swings you out above the boat!
+They are constantly running first-run movies out near the pool so we got to see Finding Dory, Big Friendly Giant, Alice Through the Looking Glass, and Jungle Book.
+We also got to experience the Aqua Duct, which is a big slide that shoots you up and down and swings you out above the boat!

-We went Goofy Golfing and they also have other games and a Tween Club called Edge with events like scavenger hunts, ice breakers, and more.
+All of us went Goofy Golfing and they also have games like foosball, basketball, and a Tween Club called Edge with events like scavenger hunts, ice breakers, and more.

-It’s really easy to meet characters on the boat – you only have to wait three or four minutes versus a half-hour or more at Disneyland.
+It’s really easy to find characters on the boat – you only have to wait a few minutes versus 30 or 40 at Disneyland.
 We got to see about two each day, and one day we met five in a row!
-They also have multiple versions of the characters, like Captain Mickey, Traditional Mickey, etc.
+They also have multiple versions of the characters, such as Captain Mickey, Traditional Mickey, etc.

 The stateroom was incredible!
 Ours came with an ocean view room with a large porthole and window seat.
 Our room was a really great size and all four of us were cozy and never felt smothered.

 You go between three restaurants.
-Enchanted Garden has awesome flower lights on the ceiling that open and close and the colors on the ceiling change throughout your meal and Royal Court was extremely elegant and put me in mind of Cinderella.
-The menu is very gourmet and they have a good variety.
-Korbin tried everything, including escargot at the Royal Court.
-(He thought it tasted like dirt!)
+Enchanted Garden has cool flower lights on the ceiling that open and close and the colors on the ceiling change throughout your meal and Royal Court was extremely elegant and put me in mind of Cinderella.
+The menu is very gourmet and they have a great selection.
+Korbin tried everything, even escargot at the Royal Court.
+(He said it tasted like dirt!)

 Animators Palette is animation-themed and they give you markers on your table so you can draw a figure.
 They give you a tutorial on how to draw a figure, then they pick up the drawings and at the end of your meal, they animate your drawings on big screens.
 You have no warning!
-They put them to music and position them in Disney films.
-Our daughter is our artist so she worked really hard on hers and was ecstatic – the rest of us weren’t quite as proud
+They put them to music and position them in Disney movies.
+Our daughter is our artist so she put a lot of effort into hers and was so excited – the rest of us weren’t quite as accomplished

-“We can't thank Service Experts enough for this once in a lifetime trip,” Rebecca told us after they returned from their cruise.
-“I get teary-eyed when I think about it all.
-Entering a contest I never thought would go anywhere, hearing we were a finalist, the nail-biting voting round, the big announcement, planning and picking which cruise, the anticipation of going and finally experiencing a sensational adventure.
+“We can't thank Service Experts enough for this once in a lifetime trip,” Rebecca told us after they returned home.
+“I tear up when I think about it all.
+Submitting an entry I never thought would go anywhere, hearing we were a finalist, the stressful voting stage, the big announcement, planning and choosing which cruise, the excitement of going and finally experiencing a sensational adventure.
 It was such a wonderful time living it all.
 We are forever grateful!”

 Like Service Experts on Facebook to watch for our next great contest!